matteo-dinoia/WGL_repo_2024/AP-protocol.md

 ```
 - note that `connected_drone_ids` cannot contain `client_id` nor repetitions
 - note that a client cannot connect to other clients or servers
-- note that a client can be connected to at most two drones
+- note that a client can be connected to at least one and at most two drones

 ### Servers
 Any number of servers, each formatted as: